AmiteyeEmmanuel/Portfolio/README.md

 Included the constants folder, where you can directly add your details and it'll get reflected throughout the application.

 This is a simple portfolio template and minimalistic website.
-The design is inspired by one of my big brother (OluwaTobi Emmanuel).The website is completely Open Source, you can use it for whatever purpose you want.
+The website is completely Open Source, you can use it for whatever purpose you want.

 Features